Time to amend the will

 Tragically taken that fateful Monday recycle day.
 If only you were brought in straight away.
 Your identical twin has now taken the full burden of those Saturday night, alcohol-fuelled binges, for which you were most handy.
 He patiently waits towards the rising sun for your return.
 To the neighbour who took him, I'm not angry, just disappointed."

-Hand-latched wool rug of naked John Key.
+Local: Hand-latched wool rug of naked John Key.
 Framed.
 'National Rug' by Whanganui artist Mark Raynerwas made in response to Winston Peters' comments about our Prime Minister's "carpets not matching his curtains", this work has been shown at Seed Gallery in Auckland and Kina Gallery in New Plymouth.
+Go here to bid.

 Video: Police Ten7 has reached it's 500th episode and the show's most famous moment will always be this...(Go on, you know you want to...)